 However, the associated variants themselves may not directly cause the disease.
 They may just be "tagging along" with the actual causal variants.
 For this reason, researchers often need to take additional steps, such as sequencing DNA base pairs in that particular region of the genome, to identify the exact genetic change involved in the disease.

 The National Center for Biotechnology Information (NCBI), a part of NIH's National Library of Medicine, is developing databases for use by the research community.
-Two genome-wide association studies on macular degeneration and Parkinson's disease already can be accessed through an NCBI Web site, called the Database of Genotype and Phenotype (dbGaP) located at: http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=gap.
+An archive of data from genome-wide association studies on a variety of diseases and conditions already can be accessed through an NCBI Web site, called the Database of Genotype and Phenotype (dbGaP) located at: http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=gap.

 NIH, the Foundation for the National Institutes of Health, Pfizer Global Research & Development and others have formed a public-private partnership, the Genetic Association Information Network (GAIN), to fund genome-wide association studies.
 After peer-review of applications, GAIN announced its first round of studies in October 2006.
 The initial studies include bipolar disorder, major depression, kidney disease in type 1 diabetes, attention deficit hyperactivity disorder, schizophrenia and psoriasis.
 More information about GAIN can be found at: http://www.fnih.org/work/past-programs/genetic-association-information-network-gain.